Uropeltis macrolepis

-Uropeltis macrolepis, commonly known as the Bombay earth snake, the Bombay shieldtail, and the large-scaled shieldtail, is a species of snake in the family Uropeltidae.
+Uropeltis macrolepis, commonly known as the Bombay earth snake, the Bombay shieldtail, or the large-scaled shieldtail, is a species of snake in the family Uropeltidae.
 The species is endemic to southern India.
 There are two recognized subspecies.

 Geographic range

 Uropeltis macrolepis is found in Maharashtra (Phansad – near Supegaon, Mahabaleshwar, Koyna, Lonavla), India.

-Type locality of Silybura macrolepis = "Ceylon?"

-Type locality of Uropeltis macrolepis mableshwarensis = "Mahableshwar, Satara district, Bombay State", India.
+Type locality of Uropeltis macrolepis mableshwarensis is "Mahableshwar, Satara district, Bombay State", India.

 Habitat

 The preferred natural habitat of U. macrolepis is forest, at altitudes of 10–1,350 m.

 Description

 Uropeltis macrolepis is black or dark purplish brown both dorsally and ventrally, with each scale lighter-edged.
 There is a yellow stripe on the lips and sides of the neck, followed by two to five large yellow spots, and a yellow stripe along each side of the tail.

 Adults may attain a total length (including tail) of 29.5 cm.

 The smooth dorsal scales are in only 15 rows at midbody (in 17 rows behind the head).
 The ventrals number 128–140, and the subcaudals number 7–9.